MicrosoftDocs/azure-docs/articles/app-service/environment/forced-tunnel-support.md

 1. Pre-create the subnet to be used by the ASE.
 This is needed to let you set routes and also because the template requires it.
 1. Create a route table with the management IPs that map to your ASE location and assign it to your ASE
 1. Follow the directions here, [Creating an ASE with a template][templatecreate], and pull down the appropriate template
-1. Edit the azuredeploy.json file to include **userWhitelistedIpRanges** with your values in the form [10.0.0.0/30, 192.168.0.0/31] as appropriate.
+1. Edit the azuredeploy.json file to include **userWhitelistedIpRanges** with your values in the form [11.22.33.44/32, 55.66.77.0/30] as appropriate.

-If this is configured properly then the ASE will start up with no issues.
+If this is configured properly then the ASE should start with no issues.

 <!--IMAGES-->